 The process of the data analysis began with identifying any segment of the research data collected that is relevant to the study.
 After conducting the interview, the interview data was transcribed word by word into transcripts.
-Since in most Latin-American countries, Spanish is the mother tongue, the interviews were written in both Spanish and English and utilized to accommodate the interviewee preference.
+Since in most Latin-American countries, Spanish is the mother tongue, the interviews were written in both Spanish and English and cite specific parts of a citation and page number source, provides author-date utilized to accommodate the interviewee preference.
 This study analyzed the transcripts by focusing on the research questions.
 The steps were: first, use the open coding techniques to summarize the important phrase of the interviewees' opinion.
-According to Merriam (2009), "jotting down the information from the transcript that is relevant for the study and being open to find anything that could help find the answer to the research questions, is called open coding"
+According to Merriam (2009), "jotting down the information from the transcript that is relevant for the study and being open to find anything that could help find the answer to the research questions, is called open coding" (p.
+178).
+Allocating codes to pieces of data is how the categories were constructed, this was the second step.
+A qualitative research software was used called Atlas.ti for the formulation and categorization of codes.
+Atlas.ti is a program with tools for support of understanding and interpreting qualitative data.
+After going through the transcript, the researcher went over the codes and categorized the comments and information that seems to go together.
+For this study, the researcher took notice of certain criteria proposed by Merriam (2009):